fonttools/fontbakery/README.md

 For full developer documentation, check out [font-bakery.readthedocs.io](https://font-bakery.readthedocs.io) (a hosted and compiled copy of contents in the `/docs` directory.)

+## Contributing

+See the guide to [Getting Started as a Contributor](https://font-bakery.readthedocs.io/en/latest/developer/contrib-getting-started.html).

 ## Web Dashboard

 A web dashboard for monitoring check-results of project collections is at <https://github.com/googlefonts/fontbakery-dashboard>